You have been contracted as a healthcare consulting company to understand the factors on which the pricing of health insurance depends.

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Since \(p-\)value is smaller than \(\alpha=0.05\), we reject the null hypothesis in favor of the alternative hypothesis: At least one of the qualitative values in region
+Since \(p-\)value is smaller than \(\alpha=0.05\), we reject the null hypothesis in favor of the alternative hypothesis: At least one of the qualitative values in region has response values with statistically significant different means than other qualitative values in this predictor.

-.
+model2, using price as the response variable, and all variables except region as the predictors.
+Conduct a partial \(F-\)test comparing model2 with model1.
 What is the partial-F test p-value?
-Can we reject the null hypothesis that the regression coefficients for region
+Can we reject the null hypothesis that the regression coefficients for region variables are zero at an \(\alpha\)-level of 0.05?model2 <- lm(price~.-region, insurance)

-Analysis of Variance Table
+anova(model1, model2) %>% printAnalysis of Variance Table

 Model 1: price ~ age + sex + bmi + children + smoker + region